davidbrowaeys/DXB/README.md

     cd deloitteforce-cli
     sudo npm install -g .
     ```

+## Setup SFDX Project for DeloitteForce-CLI
-3. Some of the commands required some configuration.
+Some of the commands required some configuration.
 So in order to fully utilize DeloitteForce-CLI, you must run the following command.
 This will update sfdx-project.json and set DeloitteForce-CLI definition json.
     ```shell
     deloitte force:install
     ```